Best-of-all-time

 Standard deviation

-Points winner compared to total points of the top 6
+Points winner compared to total points of the top six

-Option 7 is added since often the first two drivers in F1 are team mates.
-This may not matter in the case of Senna/Prost or Hamilton/Rosberg, but with Schumacher/Barrichello, Hamilton/Bottas and Papaya variants, one measures unreliable results due to team orders.
+Option 7 is added since the first two drivers in the Championship often are team mates.
+This may not matter in the case of Senna / Prost or Hamilton / Rosberg, but in the case of Schumacher / Barrichello, Hamilton / Bottas and the unscrutable Papaya rules, results are unreliable due to team orders.

 After trial calculations with all 7 options, I have opted for the standard deviation.
-Differences between the various options are minimal.
+It yields a high level of goodness without dominating the outcome of the ranking.
+It must be said that the differences between the 7 options are minimal.

-The result is inverted -dividing 1 by the standard deviation.
+The result of the standard deviation is inverted -dividing 1 by the standard deviation.
 The higher the standard deviation, the lower the level of competition.

 First step is to take average of all C-levels = 0.452*